 The draft TSP has been discussed with Planning Commission and City Council at three separate work sessions.
-Each work session is summarized below.
+A Planning Commission hearing was held to consider adoption of the TSP as well.
+Each work session and the Planning Commission hearing is summarized below.